 Left: John Deere Limited Turf Division Sales Manager, Chris Meacock

-"In 2019 we are supporting more than 10 major tournaments in the UK and Ireland, every month from the British Masters at Hillside Golf Club in May to The Solheim Cup at Gleneagles in September.
+"In 2019 we are supporting more than 10 major tournaments in the UK and Ireland, every month from the Betfred British Masters at Hillside Golf Club in May to The Solheim Cup at Gleneagles and the BMW PGA Championship at Wentworth in September.
 That will involve providing more than 150 machines including walk-behind and ride-on greens mowers, tees & surrounds, fairway and rough mowers, compact tractors and Gator utility vehicles - so we'll be busy!"